 Every family has something to offer that enriches the care of all children in family day care, and may participate by:

-- attending special activities organised for the children
+- attend special activities organised for the children

-- liaising with the Service and its management, to assist in the operation of the service.
+- liaise with the Service and its management to assist in the operation of the service

 Below is a link to the current ‘Exclusions for Infectious Diseases’ information poster

 Asthma Australia is the peak body for people living with asthma and work with health professionals, researchers and governments to deliver evidence-based prevention and health strategies to more than half a million people each year.
 Sign up to Asthma Assist to receive an Asthma Toolkit and e-newsletter https://asthma.org.au/

 To get the best protection, every vaccination should happen on its due date as outlined in the Immunisation Schedule Queensland.
 These vaccines are funded through the National Immunisation Program.

 The following link contains some great information about being kindy-ready, plus some useful resources.
 Kindy Ready